wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 Added:
 - Ability to remove Edamam logo
 - Option to format multiple ingredient lists in a single recipe

+== Upgrade Notice ==

+= 2.4 =
+Upgrade immediately major update of formating and saving of the recipe nutritional content.

+= 2.3 =
+Nutritional information is now contained on the blog improving speed and reliability Improved Schema.org tagging with included nutrition in the tags Preview now shows nutritional information
+Improved formatting for narrow center column blogs Various bug fixes.

+= 2.2 =
+All recipes formatted with Edamam and including an image in the plugin are now searchable on Edamam.com and on Edamam's mobile apps.
+Various bug fixes.

+= 2.1 =
+Improved image tagging.
+Now Google always shows the image in the search results

+= 2.0 =
+Added:
+- Ability to remove Edamam logo
+- Option to format multiple ingredient lists in a single recipe

 == Features that will be added in upcoming versions of the Edamam Plugin ==